harcomaase/aoc/Readme.md

 # advent of code

 ## 2023

-- rust/go, and neovim btw
+- rust, and neovim btw
+- tried go shortly

 ## 2022
 - rust all the way :)